seansusmilch/seansusmilch.github.io/src/content/blog/creating-a-reverse-split-arbitrage-newsletter.md

 title: Creating a Reverse Split Arbitrage Newsletter
 description: How I created a newsletter that scrapes for profitable reverse split opportunities using python.
 featured: true
+draft: false
 tags:
 - python
 - stocks
 - investing
 - ai
 - llm
-draft: true
+- web-scraping
 ---

-Here's a writeup of my experience creating a newsletter that gives profitable reverse split opportunities.
+Here's a writeup of my experience creating a newsletter that gives profitable reverse split opportunities. **I YAP A LOT** so don't hesitate to skip around with the TOC.

 Disclaimer: Please remember that any investment involves risk, and that this newsletter is not to be used as financial advice.
 Do your own research before coming to any sort of financial decisions.